 Now a staple of the holiday shopping season, Small Business Saturday was created by American Express during the 2010 recession—and sponsored by the SBA in 2011—encouraging people to “Shop Small” the day after Thanksgiving and support the small businesses at the core of every thriving neighborhood.

 Most businesses can’t compete with large corporations on price, especially during the holiday season, when big box stores release Black Friday sales and doorbuster deals.
 Small Business Saturday acts as a counterbalance, a dedicated shopping day for small local businesses during the busiest shopping season of the year.
+Since it started in 2010, consumers have reported spending an estimated $163 billion at small businesses across all 12 Small Business Saturdays combined.

 How Can You Participate?